Xerol/arena-respawn/README.md

 If you create a modified version of **Arena: Respawn** to run on a public server, you must release the source of your modified code under the terms of the [AGPL](LICENSE.txt).
 This way, **Arena: Respawn** remains an open gamemode that all server owners can benefit from, instead of a select few keeping potentially new and interesting changes to themselves.

 **Arena: Respawn** has always been intended to be a plugin open for the entire TF2 community to experiment with, so play nice and keep it that way.

+### LAGBOT's Notes

+You will need an older version of sourcemod to compile the plugin (and possibly run it).
+The current release of smlib linked above does not seem to work at all for compiling A:R, due to requiring the Entity_AddOutput function.
+The current version [on github](https://github.com/bcserv/smlib) does have this function and works.
+The as-compiled plugin does not seem to work with SM 1.7 or above, so for now all builds and testing are being done with the last build of 1.6.
+Additionally, download links for SM versions prior to 1.7 are no longer listed on the main sourcemod site, but are still available [here](http://www.sourcemod.net/smdrop/1.6/).
+I managed to get the plugin to compile with sourcemod-1.6.4-git4625-windows.zip from that directory.

+I have yet to try building under SM 1.7 or later, but I think the problem was with the old smlib version.
+There are also as-yet-unresolved issues with getting the proper metamod and stripper versions to work, but that is outside the scope of making changes to the plugin which this fork is focused on.